 All qualifying/eligible members that are aged 16 years or over are able to nominate themselves to stand for election as a Governor.
-At the start of the Governor election process an invitation letter, from our Chair, is sent out to the relevant member constituencies, informing members that the election process is starting and includes the contact details of the external company who facilitates our election process (to request a nomination form if interested in standing for election).
-Ballot papers are then sent to members who in turn vote for the candidate(s) that they wish to be elected to our Council of Governors (single transferrable voting method).
+At the start of the Governor election process an invitation letter, from our Chair, is sent out to the relevant member constituencies (where Governor seats are open for election), informing members that the election process is starting and includes the contact details of the external company who facilitates our election process (to request a nomination form if interested in standing for election).
+Ballot papers are then sent to members who in turn vote for the candidate(s) that they wish to be elected to our Council of Governors (via the single transferrable voting method).